craiciu/sigcomm25-ethernet-ai-tutorial/htsim/README.md

 __Task__: Repeat the task above but use a three tier topology instead that has the same number of nodes.
 Hint: you can use a custom three tier topology file, or omit the -topo parameter which makes the simulator default to a 3 tier fully provisioned topology.

-## Exercise 3: build a new load balancing algorithm
+## Exercise 3: Build a new load balancing algorithm

 We have created a stub load balancing algorithm for you to play with in sim/lb_sigcomm.h and sim/lb_sigcomm.cpp The algorithm can be enabled by passing -load_balancing_algo sigcomm to the simulator.